PolusAI/nyxus/README.md

 ## Using Arrow for feature results

 Nyxus provides the ability to get the results of the feature calculations in Arrow IPC and Parquet formats.
+Note that writing to Arrow is currently only supported by building from source and is not yet available in the PyPI wheels.
+It is recommended to use Conda for building with Arrow enabled.

  To create an Arrow IPC or Parquet file, use the `create_arrow_ipc_file()` and `create_parquet_file()` methods on a Nyxus object.
 For example,

 ```python
     from nyxus import Nyxus